Summer, my favorite!

 Starting at Camp Good Health, summer programs for kids affected by the achievement gap has occupied a lot of my adult life.
 Moving on to career exploration and leadership development on the Mesquakie Settlement, workshops on everything from feminism to drama in the teen program in Cedar Rapids.
 Then the day camps we did in Des Moines that developed into year-round school at Moulton Extended Learning Center and elsewhere.

 Now at the first of September, it’s not too soon to start planning for next summer.
 This article from the US Department of Education’s EdBlog makes an excellent point for schools and community organizations to work together, not just during the summer but throughout the year.
-They link to some great examples of summer successes in the South Bronx, Pittsburgh, and Chicago.
+They link to some great examples of summer successes in Pittsburgh, and Chicago.

 Kids who start school behind tend to catch up some during the school year, but then fall behind when their summers lack enrichment opportunities that wealthier kids enjoy.
 Summer programs keep them thinking and learning all year.
 Anything we can do to narrow that achievement gap is a good thing!